-A new post of chief information security officer was created in late 2017 and filled, with additional personnel expert in cyber-security recruited, in a very competitive market, through 2018 and 2019 to support the Group's ever-increasing efforts to stay ahead of trends and threats in this sphere.
-The Group has further broadened its top management team with a new chief investment officer and new chief operating officer appointed in 2020 and now in place.
+A new post of chief information security officer was created in late 2017 and filled, with additional personnel expert in cyber-security recruited, in a very competitive market, through 2019 and 2020 to support the Group's ever-increasing efforts to stay ahead of trends and threats in this sphere.
+The Group has further broadened its top management team with a new chief investment officer appointed in 2019 and a new chief operating officer appointed in early 2020.